top of page

 Don Borham

 Originally from Wisconsin, Don graduated with a Bachelor's in Public Administration and never looked back.
-With a background in large community non-profits, he has experience managing large weatherizing programs and low-cost housing projects.
-He has been seen around town assisting the elderly and disabled with a variety of durable medical equipment needs and has recently served as the board member Project Manager in charge of overseeing the complete restoration of the historic building in downtown Patagonia housing Family Health Care Amigos and The Purple Elephant Thrift Shoppe.
+With a background in large community non-profits, he can be seen around town assisting the elderly and disabled with a variety of durable medical equipment needs.
+Recently elected as vice president of the board and serves as the coordinator of the lending shed.

 ab_black_widow_by_pink_diapers-d8sni8p.p